ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-00-introduction/06-vocabulary.md

 **breakout board**: a small accessory that makes it easier to connect extra parts, like sensors or lights, to the smaller pins on the micro:bit.

-**general-purpose input/output (GPIO)**: a set of pins on a computer or microcontroller that can be used to send or receive electrical signals to control various devices.
+**general-purpose input/output (GPIO)**: a set of pins on a computer or microcontroller that can send or receive electrical signals to control various devices.

-**ground pin**: a connection point in an electrical circuit that provides a return path for electric current, helping to complete the circuit and ensure proper operation of t he electronic components.
+**ground pin**: a connection point in an electrical circuit that provides a return path for electric current, helping to complete the circuit and ensure proper operation of the electronic components.
 It is essential for the stability and safety of the circuit.

 **light-emitting diode (LED)**: a small electronic component that lights up when electricity flows through it.